wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 **Q:**&ensp;Why so much insistence on relinquishing all desires and fears?
 Are they not natural?

 **M:**&ensp;They are not.
 They are entirely mind-made.
 You have to give up everything to know that you need nothing, not even your body.
 Your needs are unreal and your efforts are meaningless.
 You imagine that your possessions protect you.
 In reality they make you vulnerable.
 Realise yourself as apart from all that can be pointed at as ‘this’ or ‘that’.
-You are unreachable by any sensory experience or verbal construction.
+You are unreachable by any sensory experiënce or verbal construction.
 Turn away from them.
 Refuse to impersonate.

 **Q:**&ensp;After I have heard you, what am I to do?

 **M:**&ensp;Merely hearing will not help you much.
 You must keep it in mind and ponder it and try to understand the state of mind which makes me say what I say.
 I speak from truth; stretch your hand and take it.
 You are not what you think yourself to be, I assure you.
 The image you have of yourself is made up from memories and is purely accidental.

-**Q:**&ensp;What I am is the result of my <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>.
+**Q:**&ensp;What I am is the result of my <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previöus births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>.

 **M:**&ensp;What you appear to be, you are not. *Karma* is only a word you have learnt to repeat.
 You have never been, nor shall ever be, a person.
 Refuse to consider yourself as one.
 But as long as you do not even doubt yourself to be a Mr. So-and-so, there is little hope.
 When you refuse to open your eyes, what can you be shown?

-**Q:**&ensp;I imagine *karma* to be a mysterious power that urges me towards perfection.
+**Q:**&ensp;I imagine *karma* to be a mysteriöus power that urges me towards perfection.

 **M:**&ensp;That’s what people told you.
 You are already perfect, here and now.
 The perfectible is not you.
 You imagine yourself to be what you are not — stop it.
-It is the cessation that is important, not what you are going to stop.
+It is the cessation that is important, not what you are goïng to stop.

 **Q:**&ensp;Did not *karma* compel me to become what I am?